natelangholz/stat418-tools-in-datascience/week-2/README.md

 [Data Science at the Command Line](https://www.datascienceatthecommandline.com/index.html) by Jeroen Janssens.

 We won't be using all the resources from this book nor going through all the chapters but I suggest doing so outside of this course.
-They are valuable tools
+They are valuable tools that will only improve your productivity as a Data Scientist.